-State Priorities: Priority 1: Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement) Priority 7: Course Access (Conditions of Learning) Local Priorities: (GPA Charter Outcome #6 and #7)
+Priority 2: State Standards (Conditions of Learning) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement)

+Priority 7: Course Access (Conditions of Learning)

-Expected Actual 17-18 Tutor and intern sign-in sheets will demonstrate a minimum of 40 UCSD interns and tutors will be provided each school year to serve in classrooms, intervention programs and student support settings.
-Students participating in interventions will be tracked via Student Information System records (Zangle, PowerSchool, etc.) and other secure, shared, online student tracking documents, with a goal of increasing the number of hours of academic and intervention support programs by 10% until a goal of 10,000 hours is reached.
+- Tutor and intern sign-in sheets will demonstrate a minimum of 40 UCSD interns and tutors will be provided each school year to serve in classrooms, intervention programs and student support settings. - Students participating in interventions will be tracked via Student Information System records (Zangle, PowerSchool, etc.) and other secure, shared, online student tracking documents, with a goal of increasing the number of hours of academic and intervention support programs by 10% until a goal of 10,000 hours is reached.

 Measurable outcomes met for 2016-17 school year